-Ensure that HIV investments increase to US\$ 26 billion by 2020, including a quarter for HIV prevention and 6% for social enablers Progress summary Government have committed 100.000€ annually for preventive services of NGOs for most at risk populations but this amount proves to be insufficient.
+HIV expenditure Ensure that HIV investments increase to US\$ 26 billion by 2020, including a quarter for HIV prevention and 6%% for social enablers Progress summary Government have committed 100.000€ annually for preventive services of NGOs for most at risk populations but this amount proves to be insufficient.
 Government is fully covering ART and services inside the public health sector, but Montenegro lacks a durable and sustainable social contracting mechanism for NGO led services.
-Empower people living with, at risk of and affected by HIV to know their rights and to access justice and legal services to prevent and challenge violations of human rights Progress summary There are some efforts on this, especially by HIV patients gathered in the Montenegrin HIV Foundation led by PLHIV in Montenegro.
+Empowerment and access to justice Empower people living with, at risk of and affected by HIV to know their rights and to access justice and legal services to prevent and challenge violations of human rights Progress summary Here are some efforts on this, especially by HIV patients gathered in the Montenegrin HIV Foundation led by PLHIV in Montenegro.
 However, there are still no officially documented cases of violation of human rights of PLHIV in Montenegro as these people are afraid of stigma and discrimination they could face.
-Policy questions In the past two years have there been training and/or capacity building programmes for people living with HIV and key populations to educate them and raise their awareness concerning their rights (in the context of HIV) in your country?
+Policy questions (2016) In the past two years have there been training and/or capacity building programmes for people living with HIV and key populations to educate them and raise their awareness concerning their rights (in the context of HIV) in your country?
 No Are there mechanisms in place to record and address cases of HIV-related discrimination (based on perceived HIV status and/or belonging to any key population)?
-No Does your country have any of the following accountability mechanisms in relation to discrimination and violations of human rights in healthcare settings?
-Complaints procedure Procedures or systems to protect and respect patient privacy or confidentiality Does your country have any of the following barriers to accessing accountability mechanisms present?
-Mechanisms are not sensitive to HIV Affordability constraints for people from marginalized and affected groups Commit to taking AIDS out of isolation through peoplecentred systems to improve universal health coverage, including treatment for tuberculosis, cervical cancer and hepatitis B and C Progress summary More emphasis should be placed on further development of effective measures to reduce the risks and adverse consequences for significantly reducing the number of direct and indirect deaths due to drug abuse and infectious diseases transmitted by blood, related to drug use, HIV and viral hepatitis, as and sexually transmitted diseases and tuberculosis and other diseases resulting from drug abuse and risky sexual behavior.
+No What accountability mechanisms in relation to discrimination and violations of human rights in healthcare settings does your country have, if any?
+Complaints procedure Procedures or systems to protect and respect patient privacy or confidentiality What barriers in accessing accountability mechanisms does your country have, if any?
+Mechanisms are not sensitive to HIV

+AIDS out of isolation Commit to taking AIDS out of isolation through peoplecentred systems to improve universal health coverage, including treatment for tuberculosis, cervical cancer and hepatitis B and C Progress summary More emphasis should be placed on further development of effective measures to reduce the risks and adverse consequences for significantly reducing the number of direct and indirect deaths due to drug abuse and infectious diseases transmitted by blood, related to drug use, HIV and viral hepatitis, as and sexually transmitted diseases and tuberculosis and other diseases resulting from drug abuse and risky sexual behavior.
 Support will be provided to NGO activities oriented towards the establishment and functioning Drop in centers and outreach work care centes for users of psychoactive substances, MSM, SW and PLHIV and capacity necessary for the establishment of such centers.
 Support will also be provided for the implementation of all relevant campaigns can be effective for the health care of our citizens.
-Policy questions Is cervical cancer screening and treatment for women living with HIV recommended in: a.
-The national strategy, policy, plan or guidelines for cancer, cervical cancer or the broader response to non-communicable diseases (NCDs) No b.
-The national strategic plan governing the AIDS response Yes c.
-National HIV-treatment guidelines No What coinfection policies are in place in the country for adults, adolescents and children?
-Isoniazid preventive therapy (IPT) or latent TB infection (LTBI) prophylaxis for people living with $\ensuremath{\mathsf{HIV}}$ TB infection control in HIV health-care settings Co-trimoxazole prophylaxis Hepatitis B screening and management in antiretroviral therapy clinics Hepatitis C screening and management in antiretroviral therapy clinics Hepatitis B vaccination provided at antiretroviral therapy clinics Hepatitis C treatment (direct-acting antiviral agents) provided in antiretroviral therapy clinics 10.2 Proportion of people living with HIV newly enrolled in HIV care with active TB disease, Montenegro (2015-2016)
+Policy questions (2016) Is cervical cancer screening and treatment for women living with HIV recommended in: a) The national strategy, policy, plan or guidelines for cancer, cervical cancer or the broader response to non-communicable diseases (NCDs) No b) The national strategic plan governing the AIDS response Yes c) National HIV-treatment guidelines No What coinfection policies are in place in the country for adults, adolescents and children?
+Isoniazid preventive therapy (IPT) or latent TB infection (LTBI) prophylaxis for people living with HIV TB infection control in HIV health-care settings Co-trimoxazole prophylaxis Hepatitis B screening and management in antiretroviral therapy clinics Hepatitis C screening and management in antiretroviral therapy clinics Hepatitis B vaccination provided at antiretroviral therapy clinics Hepatitis C treatment (direct-acting antiviral agents) provided in antiretroviral therapy clinics